DreadedKane/The-Long-Winter/docs/chapter-1-tdd.md

 Reasoning specific to this project's constraints:

-- **Nanite** handles high-poly photogrammetry-derived meshes (armor detail, cloth, weathering from painted minis) without the manual decimation pass that would otherwise eat a huge amount of solo/small-team time.
+- **Nanite** handles high-poly photogrammetry-derived meshes (armour detail, cloth, weathering from painted minis) without the manual decimation pass that would otherwise eat a huge amount of solo/small-team time.
 - **World Partition** is close to a direct answer to "no loading screens, ever" — it streams the Holding/Dooryard/Track continuous space in and out as the player walks, which is exactly the geometry Chapter I needs (Section 3 of the GDD: one continuous walkable space, three zones, no menus).
-- **Level Sequencer is explicitly not used for story beats.** This needs to be a standing rule in the engine project, not just a design intention — story beats are driven by gameplay-state triggers and live NPC behavior, not baked sequences, or the "no cutscenes" pillar erodes the first time someone's in a hurry.
+- **Level Sequencer is explicitly not used for story beats.** This needs to be a standing rule in the engine project, not just a design intention — story beats are driven by gameplay-state triggers and live NPC behaviour, not baked sequences, or the "no cutscenes" pillar erodes the first time someone's in a hurry.
-- Mature photogrammetry-to-game pipeline (RealityCapture → UE5 is a well-worn path) and strong C++/Blueprint hybrid workflow suits a small team that needs designers iterating without waiting on engineers for every dialogue change.
+- Mature photogrammetry-to-game pipeline (RealityCapture → UE5 is a well-worn path) and strong C++/Blueprint hybrid workflow suit a small team that needs designers iterating without waiting on engineers for every dialogue change.

 ---